 Moulton is a very small city located in the state of Alabama.
-With a population of 3,337 people and three constituent neighborhoods, Moulton is the 151st largest community in Alabama.
+With a population of 3,234 people and three constituent neighborhoods, Moulton is the 151st largest community in Alabama.

 Moulton is a very ethnically-diverse city.
 The people who call Moulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moulton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moulton include English, German, Welsh, and Scottish.
+Important ancestries of people in Moulton include Irish, German, English, Welsh, and Scottish.